flintlang/flint/docs/language_guide.md

 Even though `Counter` is extremely simple, we should test it against some unit tests before deploying it to the Ethereum network – this practice is crucial when developing proper contracts.

 During early iterations, it may be useful to debug a contract directly with the Remix IDE.
-This is detailed in a [separate section].
+This is detailed in a [separate section](#remix-integration).

 Writing unit tests for Solidity (and hence Flint) contracts is possible with the Truffle framework.
 We can create a `test.js` file with the unit tests: